Installation Development Services

 The Installation and Development Services (IDS) Team processes projects such as residential subdivisions and business parks that are financed by private funding sources.
 The developer hires a professional engineer to design the water distribution and sanitary sewer systems.
 This Team reviews and approves the plans and all other required documents provided by the developer, Professional Engineer or Registered Land Surveyor necessary to execute construction contracts (i.e. right-of-way agreements and maps, planning department maps, N.C.
 Department of Transportation encroachment maps, etc.).

 The developer hires an approved North Carolina Licensed Utility Contractor to perform the construction of the water distribution and sanitary sewer systems.
 Inspectors on the Team witness construction and perform all necessary testing and authorize Charlotte Water will takeover of the project for ownership and maintenance once all required field work and paperwork have been approved (i.e. as-built drawings sealed by a Registered Land Surveyor, recorded subdivision plats, and any necessary right-of-way agreements).
 The water distribution and sanitary sewer systems then become the property of Charlotte Water and customers may begin utilizing the new services.
-Backflow prevention plan review and inspection fees were also approved and
+Backflow prevention plan review and inspection fees were also approved and available online.

 Since July 1, 2016, Charlotte Water began implementing fees for subdivision project initiation, subdivision plan reviews, and subdivision inspections.
 The City of Charlotte adopted a fully allocated cost recovery rate of 100% for regulatory user fees.
 These fees recoup the costs associated with providing special regulatory services, including plan review fees.
-Charlotte Water is collecting fees, in phased approach, as follows:
+Charlotte Water is collecting fees, in a phased approach, as follows: